jcraane/kotlin-code-sorter/docs/plan.md

 ### Phase 2: Enhanced Features
 1. ✅Add settings UI to configure sorting preferences
-2. Implement integration with code cleanup
+2. ✅Implement integration with code cleanup
 3. Add visual indicators for code that doesn't follow the rules
 5. ✅Add setting to UI to exclude certain elements, by specifying the name comma separated, from sorting.
 Name is the name of the variable, function etc.